Jetour T1: Overview

-The Jetour Shanhai T1 was first introduced on 27 October 2024 in China as a plug-in hybrid only model.
+The Jetour Shanhai T1 was shown at the 2024 Beijing Auto Show. and was first introduced on 27 October 2024 in China as a plug-in hybrid only model.
 Later in February 2025, a non-hybrid petrol engine version went on sale in China as the Jetour Freedom.

 The Freedom was designed with mild off-road capabilities with an approach angle of 28 degrees, a departure angle of 29 degrees, a minimum ground clearance of 200 mm, and a claimed wading depth of 700 mm.

 The Freedom is equipped with a 12.8 or 15.6-inch central infotainment screen with a built-in Qualcomm Snapdragon 8155 system on a chip, and a 10.25-inch full LCD instrument panel.